allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/tencent.md

 Step 2: Fill in User Information

-Set user information: fill in username, remarks as "For Saladict - Tencent Translator use".
+Set user information: fill in username, remarks as "For 沙拉翻译 - Tencent Translator use".
 Access method: check [Programming access].
 Message types that can be received: I unchecked all, you can choose based on your needs.
 Then click [Next].